drata-rv/aws-ou-DrataAutopilotRole/README.md

 Make sure you have:

-1. **Terraform CLI ≥ 1.3** – download from [terraform.io/downloads](https://developer.hashicorp.com/terraform/downloads).
+1. **Terraform CLI ≥ 1.3** (validated with 1.13.x) – download from [terraform.io/downloads](https://developer.hashicorp.com/terraform/downloads).
+2. **AWS provider 5.x** – the module pins `< 6.0` because AWS provider v6 dropped the Organizations account listing data sources used for filtering.
-2. **AWS CLI** configured with credentials for the **management account** (a profile or environment variables that let you run `aws sts get-caller-identity` successfully).
+3. **AWS CLI** configured with credentials for the **management account** (a profile or environment variables that let you run `aws sts get-caller-identity` successfully).
+4. **Python 3.x** available in your shell (used by the module’s helper script that enumerates accounts via the AWS CLI).
-3. The management account permissions:
+5. The management account permissions:
-   - `organizations:DescribeOrganization`, `organizations:ListAccounts`, `organizations:ListTagsForResource`
+   - `organizations:DescribeOrganization`, `organizations:ListAccounts`, `organizations:ListTagsForResource`, `organizations:ListParents`
    - `sts:AssumeRole` into the member account access role (default `OrganizationAccountAccessRole`)
    - IAM permissions to create roles/policies if deploying to the management account.
+6. **CloudFormation StackSets trusted access enabled** for your organization (one-time setup: `aws organizations enable-aws-service-access --service-principal stacksets.cloudformation.amazonaws.com`).
-4. (Recommended) Organization accounts tagged with something like `Environment = PROD|DEV|TEST` if you want tag-based filtering.
+7. (Recommended) Organization accounts tagged with something like `Environment = PROD|DEV|TEST` if you want tag-based filtering.

 ---